 |Minnesota State Flag|

-To get ahead of the game, join us this November to learn more about creating exchanges.
-The Health Insurance Exchange Congress will be held November 13-14, 2012 in Chicago, IL.
+This November, the Health Insurance Exchange Congress will be held November 13-14, 2012 in Chicago, IL.
 Here, state officials and health plans with the only opportunity to come together to discuss PPACA and strategize on how to make this a successful opportunity for all.
 For more information on this year's agenda, download the program here.
 As a reader of this blog, when you register to join us and mention code XP1710BLOG, you'll receive 15% off the standard rate!